 - Tall guys may need a longer inseam

-- Could run large; you may find this short too loose.
+- It could run large; you may find this short too loose.

 Leave it to REI to produce a pair of sexy bike shorts that also happen to enhance performance.
 These form-fitting shorts, recommended for road cycling, are made from a textile composed of 78-percent polyester and 22-percent spandex that’s bluesign® approved and features a standard Italian chamois.

-Not only do wearers enjoy the ultimate in 4-way stretch so everything stays put during long and arduous rides, but the moisture-wicking nature of the weave keeps you dry and comfortable, no matter how much you sweat.
+Not only do wearers enjoy the ultimate in the 4-way stretch, so everything stays put during long and arduous rides, but the moisture-wicking nature of the weave keeps you dry and comfortable, no matter how much you sweat.

-Every detail has been attended to by the designer and manufacturer.
-Gripper tape on thigh hems makes sure your shorts won’t ride up during your ride and you can forget about a bulky, annoying waistband that rolls when you can least afford the distraction.
+The designer and manufacturer have attended to every detail.
+Gripper tape on thigh hems makes sure your shorts won’t ride up during your ride, and you can forget about a bulky, annoying waistband that rolls when you can least afford the distraction.

 REI’s proprietary flat seam waistband is all about comfort.
-Even your body silhouette won’t reveal the drop-in stretch pocket situated on your right thigh until you fill it with your cell phone or a snack.
-The reflective accents on the left leg hem adds to your visibility in low lighting conditions.
+Even your body silhouette won’t reveal the drop-in stretch pocket on your right thigh until you fill it with your cell phone or a snack.
+The reflective accents on the left leg hem add to your visibility in low-lighting conditions.

 - You can test these out; if you’re not happy, return within 30 days

 - Fabricated of 83 percent polyester and 17 percent elastane